SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture9_Index_Concurrency_Control.md

    A better algorithm (for insert/delete) is that: we just assume that path from root node to the target leaf node is safe, and modifications won't happen along the path, and thus we can always acquire a shared (read) latch, and release it after we land on the child node.
-When reached the target leaf node, acquire the write latch on the target leaf node, we judge if we are safe, if we are safe, then we acquire the latch that we should take, then do the things we need.
+When reach the target leaf node, acquire the write latch on the target leaf node, we judge if we are safe, if we are safe, then do the things we need.

    If we are not safe, release all the latches (one or multiple read latches and one write latch), abort our current opeartion and fall back to the "bad" algorithm.

+   > This better algorithm is more like a gamble.

 # Leaf Node Scans